 Science Education and Research Associate

-My work at SERC has several components, each of which supports SERC's overall mission: improving science education at the college and university level.
-These components are:
+My work at SERC had several components, each of which supported SERC's overall mission: improving education in the geosciences and beyond, particularly at the college and university level.
+These components were:

-- Conducting research on learning (specifically, on spatial thinking) in the undergraduate science classroom;
+- Conducting research on learning in the undergraduate science classroom;

 - Developing curricular materials that incorporate what we know from research on learning; and

-Since 2008, I've been involved in research on spatial thinking in the geosciences.
-This research has led to some exciting opportunities, including leading a workshop on Supporting Spatial Thinking at the 2018 Earth Educators' Rendezvous; co-leading a workshop with Eric Riggs on Spatial Reasoning in the Geosciences at the 2016 Earth Educators' Rendezvous; co-convening the 2013 Hedberg Conference on 3D Structural Geologic Interpretation; and co-convening the 2012 On the Cutting Edge Spatial Thinking Journal Club.
+My research on learning began with a focus on spatial thinking.
+This led to some exciting opportunities, including leading a workshop on Supporting Spatial Thinking at the 2018 Earth Educators' Rendezvous; co-leading a workshop with Eric Riggs on Spatial Reasoning in the Geosciences at the 2016 Earth Educators' Rendezvous; co-convening the 2013 Hedberg Conference on 3D Structural Geologic Interpretation; and co-convening the 2012 On the Cutting Edge Spatial Thinking Journal Club.
+In 2014, our article on Evaluating Geoscience Students' Spatial Thinking Skills in a Multi-Institutional Classroom Study was the Journal of Geoscience Education's paper of the year.

 The Geoscience Education Transdisciplinary Spatial Learning Network is a collaboration of cognitive psychologists, education researchers, and geoscience educators working to develop educational tools that can help students, across classroom and field settings, to better understand and build upon historically difficult geoscience concepts.
 We expect that this research will improve retention and learning in geosciences, and will also inform efforts to improve learning in the other Science, Technology, Engineering, and Math (STEM) domains that require spatial thinking.

-Basil, Tim and I are also involved in research through SILC (the Spatial Intelligence and Learning Center).
-For this project, we are investigating the breadth of spatial thinking skills and characterizing their development in individuals ranging from novices to experts.
-This has led to developing two instruments for assessing geoscience students' spatial thinking skills: the Geologic Block Cross-sectioning Test and the Crystal Slicing Test.
-Email me if you are interested in using either of these instruments to assess your students' spatial skills.
+Basil, Tim and I were also involved in research through SILC (the Spatial Intelligence and Learning Center).
+For this project, we focused on investigating the breadth of spatial thinking skills and characterizing their development in individuals ranging from novices to experts.
+This led to developing two instruments for assessing geoscience students' spatial thinking skills: the Geologic Block Cross-sectioning Test and the Crystal Slicing Test.

 WILSIM-GC is an interactive computer simulation designed to help undergraduate students understand and visualize the geologic processes that interacted to form the Grand Canyon over the past 10 million years.
 I built the project website and helped develop the inquiry-based curricular materials that accompany the model.